Finding Bioluminescent Mycena oratiensis at Momorangi Bay

 Part of that fascination goes back to my time in Kuala Lumpur, where I came across similar-looking Mycena that glowed.
 Ever since then, I have wanted to find and photograph New Zealand’s own tiny red species.
 They’re delicate and can be easily overlooked.

-By my count, there are currently 25 observations of Mycena lividorubra on iNaturalist in New Zealand, with most of them coming from the North Island.
-Only two other observations appear to be from the South Island, which would make this one the third.
+By my count, there are currently 2 observations of Mycena oratiensis on iNaturalist in New Zealand, with one in the North Island.
+And this one from the South Island, which would make it the second.

 You carry a species around in your head for months or years, piecing it together from papers, records, and other people’s observations.
 You start to know it before you have ever seen it.
 Then one day it’s just there in front of you.